From: crazy4quilting

 Date: 06-29-2007, 09:15 AM (32 of 32)

+Nanci your post really concerns me.
+I have sold dozens of the Pfaff equivilent of the EM10 and have only had one with a problem and it wasn't very serious.
 When this machine first came out it passed Viking quality control but failed Pfaff's.
 This held up distribution on the machine for about a year.
 I thought shipping of all of them was held up until then but possibly Viking had already shipped some out before Pfaff finshed their testing snd your dealer just happens to be one of the lucky dealers that got them early...
 I don't know.
 It also concerns me that he had to send it in.
 If he does not stay current on servicing machines I agree you should go elsewhere.
 Please keep us posted.
+Have fun or don't do it, Tom

 User: Tom Land

-Member since: 09-21-2005
+Member since: 09-21-2005 Total posts: 514 |

-Visit Sew What’s Up for the latest sewing and quilting tips and discussions.
+Visit Sew Whats Up for the latest sewing and quilting tips and discussions.

-This page was originally located on Sew What’s New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-19761.html
+This page was originally located on Sew Whats New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-19761.html